Sorry, you need to enable JavaScript to visit this website.

 Young Reporters for the Environment became a programme of FEE and since then has grown to reach countries outside of Europe.

-In Malta the programme is coordinated by Nature Trust and designed for secondary schools students and teachers.
+In Malta the programme is coordinated by Nature Trust - FEE Malta, and designed for secondary schools students and teachers.
 Each group must define its own investigation project about a local environment issue.
 Young people can participate in two ways.
 The first is through a national project where they would be assisted by teachers, as they carry out journalistic activities about a local environmental issue.
 Possible activities are documentation, field visits, interviews, writing of articles, photos, etc. The second way is through an international project where they can join other young reporters from different countries.
 The ambition is to enrich one’s local production with data, inputs, information, photos, etc. from another country.
 Through YRE, students are expected to understand issues related to sustainable development and citizenship; actively participate in their learning; develop journalistic and investigative skills and work collaboratively on a project with other students and their teachers.

 The Student Councils Democracy Awards is a non-formal education programme for all secondary schools and post-secondary institutions.
 Participating student councils compete for Gold, Silver and Bronze Awards as they implement their Action Plans over a period of one scholastic year.
 This programme is underpinned and focuses on the values of democracy, active citizenship, participation, dialogue, leadership and equality as part of our fundamental rights as human beings.